alexwx711/HFNZ-Database/README.md

         e)	With a click on the batch number displayed in the subform, the user can update or delete the selected ingredient.
         f)	With a click on the “Print” button, the user can either print or save a pdf file for the selected batch.
     •	Production Reporting

         a)	The user can view a clustered bar graph of the sales after selecting the time interval and how the graph is displayed (by month, by quarter and by year).
         b)	When the graph has been generated, the right-hand side part of the form will display a total count of sales of each product within selected time interval.
         c)	After the graph has been generated, the user can re-choose the group-by method, like switching from Monthly to Quarterly.

 3. Sales Management

       • Customer Management:

         a)	View the customer info after searching by either customer ID (currently 1-3 for testing) or customer name.
         b)	After search, the user can edit or delete the displayed customer.
         c)	With a click on the “Add” button, the user can add a new customer to the database.

       •	Sales Management:

         a)	view all or filtered orders that have been made by customers.
         b)	With a click on the “Add” button, the suer can add a new order to the database.
 After saving the new order, the user is required to add items (Products with batch number and with quantity) to the order.
         c)	With a click on the order ID, the user can view detailed information about this order, including order items and their associated batch.
         d)	With a click on the “Add an Order Item” button, the user can add items to the selected order.
         e)	With a click on the order item id in the subform, the user can update or delete the selected order item.
         f)	With a click on the “Order Summary” button, the user can view a detailed report for the selected order.

       •	Sales Reporting

         a)	The user can view a cluster bar graph of the sales after selecting the time interval and how the graph is displayed (by month, by quarter and by year).
         b)	When the graph has been generated, the right-hand side part of the form will display a total count of sales of each product within selected time interval.
         c)	After the graph has been generated, the user can re-choose the group-by method, like switching from Monthly to Quarterly.

 4. Tracing
       •	Tracing from production end

         a)	When a batch number is selected, the application will pull out all sales orders with customer names that contain products produced in this batch.
-        b)	After tracing, the “Notify Customers” will be visible.
+        b)	After tracing, the “Notify Customers” button will be visible.
 With a click on it, the system will automatically open an Outlook email in which the filtered customers will be the recipients.
 The user then can edit the email body before sending the recall information to the customers.

       •	Tracing from supply end

         a)	When a purchasing order is selected, the application will pull out all sales orders with customer names that include products which were produced with the materials supplied in the selected purchasing order.
-        b)	After tracing, the “Notify Customers” will be visible.
+        b)	After tracing, the “Notify Customers” button will be visible.
 With a click on it, the system will automatically open an Outlook email in which the filtered customers will be the recipients.
 The user then can edit the email body before sending the recall information to the customers.